-- Carry out any purpose for which you have given consent.
+- Carry out any purpose for which you have expressly or impliedly given consent.

-We may use the personal information collected by our Electronic Monitoring Systems (e.g. CCTV, ANPR, access systems) for Safety, Operations, Emergency and Security purposes including:
+We use the personal information collected by our Electronic Monitoring Systems (e.g. CCTV, ANPR, access systems) for Safety, Operations, Emergency and Security purposes.
+These purposes include:

-- Monitoring and managing airport operations such as traffic flow, passenger and aircraft facilitation and access to our facilities and infrastructure e.g. roads, car parks, terminals and retail facilities;
+- Managing airport operations such as traffic flow, passenger and aircraft facilitation and access to our facilities and infrastructure e.g. roads, car parks, terminals, retail facilities;

 - Detecting, deterring and responding to criminal or unlawful activity or suspicious, inappropriate or unauthorised activity on Brisbane Airport;

-- Monitoring emergencies and incidents to manage response, recovery and investigation activities.
+- Monitoring emergencies and incidents to manage response, recovery and investigation activities; and

 We will not sell your personal information to any other organisation.